HasukaPoi/JSBoxMatome/README.md

 ## What included
 Only my fav scripts introduced.

-### hex.js: Number System Conversion

-Convert numbers between decimal, hexadecimal, binary and more.

-It's a trial work.

-### yandereGetter.js: Image Crawler for yande.re
+### yandereGetter2.js: A new version of the above

 A crawler that explores and saves images from [yande.re](https://yande.re).

-Getting images by page, downloading 2 quailties of images.

-Uses list view.
-No longer supported.

-### yandereGetter2.js: A new version of the above

 Renewed with matrix view.
 Supporting all 3 quailties.
 Saving & sharing.

 Error handling and settings are also included.

+The legacy version is ```yandereGetter.js``` with place images in a list.

-### 你打字带空格.js: (YOU TYPE WITH SPACING) "Silly" Text Tools
+### 你打字带空格2.js: YOU TYPE WITH SPACING

 Some text tools, targetting for efficiently made original string looks awesome, such as adding spaces between characters in a text(for emphasizing), reverse the text, and shuffle the characters in the text.

-The "silly" in title is from a slang(with a bit offense) means playful or funny behavior in daily chatting in Chinese.(傻屌, or 沙雕 with similar pronunciation)

-No longer supported.

-### 沙雕键盘.js: "Silly" Keyboard

-Now JSBox can run script in keyboard, so I made this as enhanced edition of the above.

-Need iOS11 to make "get selected text" work.
+Or make it a quote.

+Supporting main App and keyboard.

+The legacy version is ```你打字带空格.js```.

 ### 晚饭吃什么.js: What for dinner

 Randomly select a dinner solution from a list of available dinner sources.

-### 快速符号复制.js: Quick Clipboard for Symbols

-Placed some often-used symbols which are difficult to directly type.
-Need to be updated to be keyboard extension.

-No longer supported.
+###　Need improvement (TODO)

+hex.js : More features.

 ## How to use
 1. Make sure you have an iPhone/iPad/iPod running iOS10.0 or higher and up-to-date [JSBox app](https://itunes.apple.com/cn/app/id1312014438) installed.